bhagi-kiran/bhagi-kiran/README.md

 - 👋 Hi, I’m @dark-kni8t
-- 👀 I’m interested in chip designing
-- 🌱 I’m currently learning designing and verification
-- 🤔 I’m looking for help with AI/ML acceleration on FPGA.
-- 💬 Ask me about any tech related stuff.

 <!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...